wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 Requires at least: 2.8
 Tested up to: 3.1.3

-This plugin integrates your Wordpress with LiveChat - an application for online customer service and support.
+Live chat software for Wordpress plugin that integrate with LiveChat - an application for online customer service and support.

 == Description ==